Too many ‘participation’ trophies. Addicted to their phones. Spending all their money on avocado toast. Living with their parents, forever.

 Putting Your Money Where Your Values Are

-While purveyors of negative takes on millennials – you could call them haters – might call this ‘narcissism’, coming of age in the digital era has simply made millennials more self-aware than any previous generation.
+While purveyors of negative takes on millennials – you could call them haters – might call this ‘narcissism’, coming of age in the digital era has simply made millennials more self-aware (especially in regards to sustainability) than any previous generation.
 And far from being a turn inwards, that self-awareness includes being aware of how their spending and finances manifest their values and hopes for the world around them.

 According to the 2017 edition of Morgan Stanley’s “Sustainable Signals” study, 38% of millennials are “very interested” in sustainable investing – nearly double the percentage of the overall population.
 Not only that, but a whopping 75% of millennials believe that “their investments can influence climate change.”
 (And they’re 100% right.)

 Well, buying a house is one of the biggest investments most people ever make, so it’s no surprise that this emphasis on sustainable investing literally begins at home for many millennials.
-Countless articles have highlighted the fact that millennials want their homes to be smart, sustainable, and energy-efficient.
+Countless articles have highlighted the fact that millennials care about sustainability and energy-efficiency for their homes.

-This interest in investing in a sustainable, modern home understandably translates into a strong desire to go solar as well.
+Millennials’ interest in modern homes that focus on sustainability translates into a strong desire to go solar, as well.
 According to Deloitte, nearly two-thirds of millennials are “extremely” or “very” interested in installing solar panels on their homes; Nationwide Mortgage similarly points to research that nearly half of millennials want solar panels and energy storage.

 When you throw in the fact that going solar can save tens of thousands of dollars in electricity costs, as well as adding tens of thousands to the resale value of a home, it makes even more sense.
 After all, thanks to the aforementioned economic headwinds, it’s taken this generation awhile to save enough to buy their first home – why throw away those savings on unnecessarily high energy bills?